reactjs/rfcs/text/0000-new-commit-phase-lifecycles.md

 class Example extends React.Component<Props, State = void, Snapshot> {}
 ```

+### Polyfill support

+It might be possible for [react-lifecycles-compat](https://github.com/reactjs/react-lifecycles-compat) to polyfill this new method for older, synchronous versions of React using the `componentWillUpdate` lifecycle.
+To support this, we should follow the precedent set by `getDerivedStateFromProps` and not call the call _unsafe_ legacy lifecycles `componentWillMount`, `componentWillReceiveProps`, or `componentWillUpdate` for any component that defines the new `getSnapshotBeforeUpdate` method.
+(This would avoid executing code twice for newer versions of React.)

+A DEV warning could be added for components that define both `getSnapshotBeforeUpdate` and any of the unsafe legacy lifecycles.

 # Drawbacks

 Each new lifecycle adds complexity and makes the component API harder for beginners to understand.
 Although this lifecycle _is important_, it will probably _not be used often_, and so I think the impact is minimal.